temet.util

 momentOfInertiaTensor(sP, gas=None, stars=None, rHalf=None, shPos=None, subhaloID=None, useStars=True, onlyStars=False)

-Calculate the moment of inertia tensor (3x3 matrix) for a subhalo or halo, given a load of its member gas and stars (at least within 2*rHalf==shHalfMassRadStars) and center position shPos.
+Given a load of its member gas and stars (at least within 2*rHalf==shHalfMassRadStars) and center position shPos.
 If useStars == True, then switch to stars if not enough SFing gas present, otherwise never use stars.
 If onlyStars == True, use stars alone to determine.

 rotationMatricesFromInertiaTensor(I)

-Calculate 3x3 rotation matrix by a diagonalization of the moment of inertia tensor.
 Note the resultant rotation matrices are hard-coded for projection with axes=[0,1] e.g. along z.

 rotationMatrixFromVec(i_v_in, target_vec=None)

-Calculate 3x3 rotation matrix to align input vec with a target vector.
 By default this is the z-axis, such that with vec the angular momentum vector of the galaxy, an (x,y) projection will yield a face on view, and an (x,z) projection will yield an edge on view.

 rotationMatrixFromAngleDirection(angle, direction)